Snazzydoa/Py-Projects/README.md

 # Py-Projects

-This is a project done with Jupyter Notebook which is an open document format based on JSON.
+This is a project done with Jupyter Notebook, an open document format based on JSON.